YehoudaSaroussi/rateLimiter/README.md

-# MizeTest - Sliding Window Rate Limiter
+# Sliding Window Rate Limiter

 This project demonstrates a thread-safe, sliding window rate limiter in C# using .NET 7 and xUnit for testing.